Taparaco breathed heavily. I felt his breaths with my legs pressed against his body. Taparaco was the horse I rode for the Rainbow Mountain tour.

 What amazed me about the Quechuan horse guides was that they were all wearing sandals; stepping on horseshit, snow, and all.
 Now that’s down the beaten path.

-After looking back at this, I don’t recommend riding the horse to Rainbow Mountain.
-I’m just not confident if the horses don’t feel any pain beyond being tired.
+After looking back at this, I don’t recommend riding a horse to Rainbow Mountain.
+I’m not confident if the horses don’t feel any pain beyond being tired.
+I’m ashamed I did it in the first place.